phwl/elec3607-lab/labs/lab2-gpio/README.md

 ```

 In your lab book, explain what each of the commands above do, the return
-values received, and how they affect the physical GPIO pin..
+values received, and how they affect the physical GPIO pin.

 Using the above commands, demonstrate using an oscilloscope that you can control RPI_GPIO24 and make that pin high or low using the correct command-line command.
+You will need to refer to the [Reference Manual](doc/ZU3_RM_A1.pdf) to find
+the pin on the board.

 ## 3. Libgpiod C code (30%)